Skip to main content

 Vallco Shopping Mall directory sign in its final years.

 In 2011, the long-shuttered first floor reopened.
 But it was too little, too late.
-Even with a cinema, the mall had lost its soul.
-And then, finally, its stores.
+Even with a cinema, the mall had lost its soul—and then, finally, its stores.

 Photo of Vallco Fashion Park’s deserted first floor in 2011, showing shuttered storefronts, dim lighting, and a lack of foot traffic despite its brief reopening.